keycloak/keycloak-quickstarts/README.md

 <a id="jboss-eap"></a>Start and Configure the JBoss EAP Server
 --------------------------------------------------------------

-In order to install RH SSO adapters into JBoss EAP server we first have to install the RH-SSO adapter modules.
+Before starting the JBoss EAP server start by extracting the RH-SSO client adapter into it.

 For JBoss EAP 7 extract `RH-SSO-7.0.0.GA-eap7-adapter.zip` into EAP_HOME and for JBoss EAP 6.4 extract `RH-SSO-7.0.0.GA-eap6-adapter.zip` into EAP_HOME.